arturonline/docs/jvm/Java/Lambdas.md

 ## Functional intefaces

 How does lambda expressions fit into Javas type system?
-Each lambda corresponds to a given type, specified by an interface.
-A so called **functional interface** must contain exactly one abstract method declaration.
-Each lambda expression of that type will be matched to this abstract method.
+Each lambda corresponds to a given type, specified by a **functional interface**.
+A so called functional interface must contain exactly one abstract method declaration and each lambda expression of that type will be matched to this abstract method.

 The lambda expression should have the **same number of parameters** and the **same return type** as that method.
 Since default methods are not abstract you're free to add default methods to your functional interface.